govindumeesala/PROjectVerse-frontend/notes.md

   return response.data;
 };

+# TODO
+1. ADD EYE ICON FOR TOGGLE OF PASSWORD TO SHOW AND HIDE. - done

-Refining and enhancements in create-project form 1.adding status and contributors in form 2.project_id's in user model
+## Refining and enhancements in create-project form

+1.adding status and contributors in form 2.project_id's in user model
-3.star mark for mandatory fields
+3.star mark for mandatory fields (red color)
+4.file upload for project photo